zamarrowski/loggio/README.md

-# Lite logger for NodeJS
+# A super-light logger with colors for NodeJS.

 ## Features: